There are three kinds of people in the world:

 Like food, information was scarce.
 If the food was still scarce, we would not need to jump on a treadmill to burn off extra calories.
 For this reason, we have portion sizes and recommendations for daily dosage.

-Information has to be treated the same way if we want to utilize it for best use.
-We cannot endlessly consume information and hope for the best.
+You should treat information the same way if you want to utilize it for the best use.
+You cannot endlessly consume information and hope for the best.

 When I was in school, I used to reread the text many times before I could comprehend and remember the details.
 The school conditioned me to pay careful attention to every word because I had to remember the minor details.